What is a Serotonin Antagonist?

 While serotonin antagonists or SARIs and other antidepressants can be valuable components of treatment for certain mood disorders and related conditions, they are often prescribed as part of a more comprehensive treatment plan—complete with therapy and overall lifestyle changes to best manage depression.

-Here at We Level Up NJ, we have a dual diagnostic program for people struggling with mental health conditions and substance abuse.
+We Level Up NJ has a dual diagnostic program for people struggling with mental health conditions and substance abuse.
 We offer a full spectrum of care for depression using cognitive behavioral therapy (CBT), interpersonal psychotherapy, and other evidence-based methods.
-If you’re interested in learning more about our inpatient treatment programs or our family support options, please contact us today.
+If you’re interested in learning more about our dual diagnosis programs in New Jersey and inpatient treatment programs or our family support options, please contact us today.

 NCBI – https://pubmed.ncbi.nlm.nih.gov/22232986/